 To help you find housewarming gifts that your gift recipient will treasure, we asked over two dozen stylish homeowners and renters — including some with day jobs as interior designers, musicians, and chefs — about the best housewarming gifts they’ve ever received, as well as ones they’ve given that have gone over well.
 Their 65 ideas below include options for practically every budget and home size.
 To make it even easier on you, if you have some sense of what you’re looking for, click on on any of the links below to jump to those specific products.

 Kitchenware | Décor | Candles and scents | Food and drink | Other recommended gifts

-Gifts for the kitchen — the heart of many homes — were the most popular among the people we talked to.
+Gifts for the kitchen were the most popular among the people we talked to.
 According to chef Jeremy Blutstein, the best housewarming present you can give is cast-iron cookware — specifically cookware from Lodge, which makes the cast-iron pan that Strategist senior writer Liza Corsillo said is the best thing she bought in the last decade.
 “It will last a lifetime,” Blutstein told us, citing the cookware’s superior heat-retention and durability.
 Blutstein adds that Amazon offers a “crazy deal” on Lodge pans, pointing us to this under-$200, five-piece set that includes a griddle for pancakes, a Dutch oven for roasts and bread-baking, and a skillet you can use to make fish, steak, and vegetables.

 If you just want to go with one Lodge piece, this is the pan Corsillo swears by.
 “I use it every day, would buy it over and over again, and enthusiastically recommend it to everyone I know,” she writes.